OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-error-handling.md

 ## Error notifications

 How you report errors to users depends on the UI system you are using.
 If you're using React as the UI system, use the Fluent UI components and design elements.
 Pick an appropriate control from this [Fluent UI page](https://developer.microsoft.com/fluentui#/controls/web).
 We recommend that error messages be conveyed with a message bar, dialog, or modal.
 If the error is in the user's input, display the error in bold red near the input control.
-The sample [Office-Add-in-Microsoft-Graph-React](https://github.com/OfficeDev/PnP-OfficeAddins/tree/0706cc67645675a48747f1fec1b1e5722b575b11/Samples/auth/Office-Add-in-Microsoft-Graph-React) uses a MessageBar, but modifies it to take account of the personality menu in an add-in task pane.
+The sample [Office-Add-in-Microsoft-Graph-React](https://github.com/OfficeDev/PnP-OfficeAddins/tree/0706cc67645675a48747f1fec1b1e5722b575b11/Samples/auth/Office-Add-in-Microsoft-Graph-React) uses a MessageBar element and modifies it to take account of the personality menu in an add-in task pane.

 If you're not using React for the UI, consider using the older Fabric UI components implemented directly in HTML and JavaScript.
-Some example templates are in the [Office-Add-in-UX-Design-Patterns-Code](https://github.com/OfficeDev/Office-Add-in-UX-Design-Patterns-Code/tree/master/templates) repo.
+Some example templates are in the [Office-Add-in-UX-Design-Patterns-Code](https://github.com/OfficeDev/Office-Add-in-UX-Design-Patterns-Code/tree/master/templates) repository.
 Take a look especially in the dialog and navigation subfolders.
 The sample [Excel-Add-in-SalesLeads](https://github.com/OfficeDev/Excel-Add-in-SalesLeads) uses a message banner.

 ## See also